rob-vdb/position-robot-finger/README.md

 # Positioning-Robotic-Finger

-Using Java to code an iterative inverse kinematics solver to position a robotic finger.
+Using Java to code an iterative inverse kinematics solver that can be used to position a robotic finger.

 ## Background